thecoshman/degoogle/Android.md

 Actual standalone not-Android, not-WP, not-iOS operating system.
 The company behind it also sells phones with it preinstalled.

-# Neo900

-A crowdfounded project that involves replacing the existing innards of old Nokias N900 and replacing them with more modern, mostly open source components. http://neo900.org/

 # Purism Librem 5

 A company that already produced privacy-oriented notebooks before is releasing a phone with a non-Android OS. https://puri.sm/shop/librem-5/